Student Assistant Employment Process

 - A former 18T graduates or is otherwise unenrolled with no intention to return to UGA as a student.
 Under these circumstances employment may only continue if the student is elevated to special status, which requires approval by the Libraries Department Head and Human Resources Librarian..

 IMPORTANT: Board of Regents policy states that temporary employees may not exceed a total of 1,300 hours worked in a 12-consecutive month period.
 The 1,300 hours can be accumulated in any combination during the 12-month period.
 Once a temporary employee has worked 1,300 hours *OR* has been employed for 12 consecutive months, whichever comes first, the temporary employee must be either switched to an 18T or be terminated and forced to have a break in service of 26 consecutive weeks at UGA or any USG institution.

 18G - This status is reserved for students who have accepted a Graduate Assistantship with approval from the Graduate School.
 While Graduate Assistants are students, many guidelines outlined in this page are not applicable to them as they are exempt employees receive tuition waivers as part of their compensation.

 - Supervisors should develop a brief description of job qualifications, duties, work schedule, and hours per week.
 Interviews with potential student employees should be arranged and facilitated by the supervisor.

 - Students may be referred by word of mouth, or recruited through posting at the UGA Career Services online job posting service, handshake.
 Refer to the Student Employment web page for recruitment information to share with prospective students.

-- To recruit for a Federal Work Study position (18W), a supervisors should work closely with Libraries HR, who will post the position description on the Office of Student Financial Aid’s site.
+- To recruit for a Federal Work Study position (18W), a supervisors should work closely with Libraries HR, who will post the position description on Handshake in partnership with the Office of Student Financial Aid.Hiring procedures

 When a supervisor has identified who they wish to hire, they should: